-- 1. The Summer Vacation Assessment period in 2020/21 will take place from Monday 22 August to Friday 2 September for UG students and Friday 9 September for PGT students. - 2.
-Timetables for the College Summer Vacation Assessment period will be published to students on Friday 12 August.
+- 14. Examinations in the Summer Vacation Assessment Period will take place between Monday 21 August and Friday 1 September (UG) and Monday 28 August Friday 8 September (PG).
+Further information will be published on the Assessment & Results webpages. - Timetables for the College Summer Vacation Assessment period will be published to students on Wednesday 16 August.
 Students will be e-mailed on the day the timetable is released with further information on how this is accessed.
 Modules assessed by assessment types other than written exams and those examined outside the College Examination and Assessment period, will not be listed on the timetable.
-Information about these will be available from your School. - 3.
-When examination timetables are published please check carefully that all the examinations that you are expecting are included and that none of your examinations have been scheduled to run simultaneously.
-If you do find an error, you must report the problem to Student Administration (E-mail: student-administration@royalholloway.ac.uk) as a matter of urgency. - 4.
+Information about these will be available from your School. - 2.
+When examination timetables are published, please check carefully that all the examinations that you are expecting are included and that none of your examinations have been scheduled to run simultaneously.
+If you do find an error, you must report the problem to Student Administration (E-mail: student-administration@royalholloway.ac.uk) as a matter of urgency. - 3.
 For further information on the Examinations Timetable and the College's Timetabling Policy please see the Examination Timetabling Policy on the Assessment & Results webpages.
 As noted in the document, the College appreciates the importance of your examinations and will do what it reasonably can to ensure that the examination schedule is as fair as possible.
 However, having multiple exams in a short space of time is not regarded as being detrimental to performance in examinations and it is equally important that students have a realistic expectation of what demands their individual examination timetable may make and plan for this in advance in their studies and revision time.